comptoolsres/comptoolsres.github.io/github_account.md

 * Go to [github.com](https://github.com) and sign-up for an account--please use your @ufl.edu email address when signing up.
 This will allow you to get an academic account.

   {% include note.html content="github.com frequently updates their pricing model. **By using your UF email and registering for GitHub Education (see below) you will gain free access to GitHub Copilot**, an AI pair programmer.
-We will use this a fair bit in the couse, so I encourage you to do this.<br><br>If you already have an account, but used a non-UF email, you can update your email [here](https://github.com/settings/emails)<br><br>
+We will use this a fair bit in the course, so I encourage you to do this.<br><br>If you already have an account, but used a non-UF email, you can update your email [here](https://github.com/settings/emails)<br><br>
   Non-UF students can use whatever email is best for them" %}